 How we can help

-Together Matters is able to help in a range of ways including:
+Together Matters can help in a number of ways including:

 - Run workshops to help people with learning disabilities understand what is happening as they grow older, including living with dementia, and how to cope with some of the challenges